-I AM NOW OFFERING FACE TO FACE & ZOOM SESSIONS.
+I AM OFFERING SOCIAL DISTANCED FACE TO FACE & ZOOM SESSIONS.
 I AM AWARE OF THE STRESS & ANXIETY INDIVIDUALS AND COUPLES ARE EXPERIENCING DURING THESE UNPRECEDENTED TIMES.
-IF YOU REQUIRE SUPPORT PLEASE FEEL FREE TO CONTACT ME TO DISCUSS YOUR INDIVIDUAL REQUIREMENTS.
+IF YOU REQUIRE SUPPORT WITH YOUR RELATIONSHIPS PLEASE FEEL FREE TO CONTACT ME TO DISCUSS YOUR INDIVIDUAL REQUIREMENTS.

 firstname.lastname@example.org or 07922631259

 I am an experienced therapist working with Individuals, Couples, Families & Young People (10-18) who are interested in exploring/understanding their relationships and work with them to gain a view of their world from a different perspective.
 I work with all aspects of life & relationship issues in an open, empathic and non-judgemental way.

 Whether you are experiencing relationship issues/ communication problems/ anxiety/ low mood/ panic attacks or have a Young Person struggling with their own difficulties.
 My aim is to provide you with a safe, supportive space where you can feel comfortable to talk openly about your life, troubles or worries you may have found previously difficult to share with others.
 I would like to work with you to discover new aspects about yourself and develop new skills to help you become your resilient self who can value your life experiences and reach your full potential.